Multi-Layered Reasoning from a Single Viewpoint for Learning See-Through Grasping: Proposed Methods

 \section{Proposed Methods}

 Our approach begins by denoting an image \(\mathbf{X}_t \in \mathbb{R}^{m \times n}\) captured by a camera at timestep \(t\).
 The \(m\) and \(n\) are the user-defined output settings for the image size, measured in the total count of pixel rows and columns.
 Depending on the camera selection, the \(i\)th row and \(j\)th column pixel entry of the image \(x_{i,j,c,t}\) may contain the brightness intensity of a single channel for grayscale images (\(c=1\)) or three channels in red, green, and blue (RGB) for color images (\(c=1,2,3\)).
-Each pixel entry usually stores information in an 8-bit format, offering 256 conditions ranging from 0 to 255.
-Furthermore, we can add another data channel (\(c=4\)) to the RGB image to include the transparency state of each pixel.
+Each pixel entry typically stores information in an 8-bit format, offering 256 levels from 0 to 255.
+Furthermore, we can add another data channel (\(c=4\)) to the RGB image to encode each pixel's transparency state.